-This is really cool, I got a guest post from someone that has deadlifted over 1000 lbs.
+It’s cool that I got a guest post from someone who has lifted over 1000 pounds.
+Amazing!

 It is from Andy Bolton.